marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 had to disregard those frames.

-To asses whether hardware CRC verification was working properly, I wrote a <a href="https://github.com/marcoguerri/fcs_control">
+To test whether hardware CRC verification was working properly, I wrote a <a href="https://github.com/marcoguerri/fcs-control">
 litte tool</a> that allows to send Layer 2 frames with corrupted CRC.
 As mentioned before, normally CRC calculation is the hardware's responsibility and it is completely out of the control of the software/driver.
 Crafting customs Ethernet frames